xster/flutter-wiki/Triage.md

 * [Blockers](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22severe%3A+customer+blocker%22+sort%3Aupdated-asc): all bugs should have an appropriate milestone (typically the current milestone, or for issues that we cannot do immediately, "Unassigned customer work"); bugs we are working on should be assigned; if there hasn't been an update in the last two weeks, an update should be posted.
 * [Critical](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22severe%3A+customer+critical%22+sort%3Aupdated-asc): all bugs should have an appropriate milestone.
 * [Bugs](https://github.com/flutter/flutter/issues?q=is%3Aopen+label%3A%22will+need+additional+triage%22+sort%3Aupdated-asc) and [PRs](https://github.com/flutter/flutter/pulls?utf8=%E2%9C%93&q=is%3Aopen+label%3A%22will+need+additional+triage%22+sort%3Aupdated-asc+) flagged for additional triage: figure out what should be done with the bug, then remove the `will need additional triage` label.
+* First triage of the month: check if the current [milestone](https://github.com/flutter/flutter/milestones) needs to be closed.
+* [Overdue milestone](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+milestone%3AOverdue+sort%3Acreated-asc): all bugs should have their milestone and assignee updated.
+If the issue isn't being worked on, it should be unassigned and moved to a long-term milestone; do not merely keep pushing every issue to the next milestone.

+In addition, a bot takes care of these, but it's good to check on them:
+* [Bugs pending feedback](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22waiting+for+customer+response%22+sort%3Aupdated-desc): close bugs with outstanding requests after 4 weeks, remove the label for bugs with answers.

+Occasionally, when time allows, the following are worth taking a look at also:
 * [Flakes](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A"team%3A+flakes"+sort%3Aupdated-asc): Check a few of the oldest flakes: are they still a problem (or is the test enabled and working now?).
 Is anyone looking at them?
-* [Overdue milestone](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+milestone%3AOverdue+sort%3Acreated-asc): all bugs should have their milestone and assignee updated.
-If the issue isn't being worked on, it should be unassigned and moved to a long-term milestone; do not merely keep pushing every issue to the next milestone.
 * Upcoming [milestones](https://github.com/flutter/flutter/milestones?direction=asc&sort=due_date&state=open): all bugs should be assigned to engineers who have acknowledged that this is what they'll be working on.
 * [Most requested features](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc): none of the top 20ish bugs are new, and they've all been considered before and have appropriate milestones.
 * [Most requested bugs](https://github.com/flutter/flutter/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+-label%3A%22severe%3A+new+feature%22+): nothing surprising in the list; consider adding `customer: crowd` `customer critical` labels.
 * [Oldest bugs](https://github.com/flutter/flutter/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+sort%3Aupdated-asc+); see if they can be closed or updated.

-In addition, a bot takes care of these:
-* [Bugs pending feedback](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22waiting+for+customer+response%22+sort%3Aupdated-desc): close bugs with outstanding requests after 4 weeks, remove the label for bugs with answers.

 ## PRs